10DLC outbound SMS registration tips

 Subscriber messages

-For any use case, you must have a method to respond to customers when they text your phone number with opt-in, opt-out, or HELP keywords.
+For any use case, you must have a method to respond to customers when they text your phone number with certain opt-in, opt-out, or HELP keywords.
 Automation is not required, responses can be handled manually.
-For the best approval odds, we recommend following the templates below for each subscriber message category.
+For the best approval odds, we recommend utilizing the templates below for each subscriber message category.

 Subscriber opt-in